 Have you ever shared some information about a change that caused the recipient to become enemies of the change?

-A simple principle is: Do not give too much information about a change until you have created desire.
+A simple principle is: Do not give too much information about a new innovation until you have created desire.
 Too much knowledge without desire often leads to push-back that actually slows the project.
 Creating desire is often the heavy lifting, especially if you have a weak culture.
 Get people to want the change before you start shovelling information at them.

 Also, when you bring your technology to China, keep in mind that they do things differently here.
 Bring all your principles and answers to the “why” questions.
 Moreover, be open to people’s thoughts here on how they might implement the principles you have brought over.
 However, don’t cave on principles.